 Step 5: Create Your Own FODMAP Diet Plan, Understand What’s Next

-After you have kept with your own FODMAP diet version for the set amount of weeks (remember, 2- 4/6 weeks), you’ll need to decide what happens next.
+After you have kept with your own FODMAP diet version for the set amount of weeks (remember, 2- 4/6 weeks is the recommended time for this elimination phase), you’ll need to decide what happens next.

 The way you decide this is by asking yourself…..

 And remember, I have a whole post on that topic to revisit HERE.